Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

     plotted indicating block sizes used for the sparse tensor of 16, 32, and 64."
 />

-We clearly have more work to do improve the performance of `sampled_addmm`, but our first pass still have produced an excellent result.
-PyTorch users can start to experiment with the applications of `sampled_addmm` in their code and using `float32` they have many options to explore without experiencing a performance penalty.
+These results, albeit promising show there is still room for improvement.
+It is exciting to support BSR layout for this operation, and we will continue to improve `sampled_addmm` as we work to make sparsity a practical technique for transformer acceleration.

-**Note:** Although cuSPARSE has added better support for this operation with BSR layout in CUDA 12, that interface has not been enabled in PyTorch.
-This operation is supported for CSR layout by an interface to cuSPARSE.
+**Note**: Although cuSPARSE has added better support for this operation with BSR layout in CUDA 12, we do not expose that interface in PyTorch yet.

 ### `bsr_dense_addmm` (DSD)